PedroHang/PedroHang/README.md

 **`Data Science`**`Quality Assurance Analyst`

 Professional adept at enhancing processes within Agile environments.
 Broad knowledge in the QA field, such as: Performance Testing, Automation testing and Data Analysis for Testing.
-Proficient in Python and JavaScript (Node.js), with experience in React and Flutter for web/mobile development and libraries such as Pandas, MatplotLib and Scikit-Learn for Data Analysis and Modelling.
+Proficient in JavaScript (Node.js), with experience in React and Flutter for web/mobile development and Python and some of its libraries such as Pandas, MatplotLib and Scikit-Learn for Data Analysis and Modelling.
 Strong theorical foundation in DevOps, CI/CD, and a history of collaborating across International teams for holistic tech and management solutions.

 I am genuinely <b>passionate about Technology</b>, AI, and latest market trends for the DS.
 With a curious and analytical mindset, I pay close attention to detail and am always seeking new ways to enhance my learning techniques.